The Ezra Klein Show

 You can find transcripts (posted midday) and more episodes of “The Ezra Klein Show” at nytimes.com/ezra-klein-podcast.
 Book recommendations from all our guests are listed at https://www.nytimes.com/article/ezra-klein-show-book-recs.

-This episode of “The Ezra Klein Show” was produced by Elias Isquith.
-Fact-checking by Michelle Harris.
-Our senior engineer is Jeff Geld, with additional mixing by Aman Sahota.
+This episode of “The Ezra Klein Show” was produced by Elias Isquith and Jack McCordick.
+Fact-checking by Michelle Harris, with Kate Sinclair and Mary Marge Locker.
+Mixing by Isaac Jones, with Efim Shapiro and Aman Sahota.
 Our supervising editor is Claire Gordon.
-The show’s production team also includes Annie Galvin, Rollin Hu and Kristin Lin.
+The show’s production team also includes Rollin Hu and Kristin Lin.
 Original music by Pat McCusker.
 Audience strategy by Kristina Samulewski and Shannon Busta.
 The executive producer of New York Times Opinion Audio is Annie-Rose Strasser.

 Unlock full access to New York Times podcasts and explore everything from politics to pop culture.
 Subscribe today at nytimes.com/podcasts or on Apple Podcasts and Spotify.